Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Appendix

 \subsection{Braided Antipode}

-In this part of the Appendix we recall the properties of the braided antipode, that we use in our work.
+In this Appendix we recall the properties of the braided antipode, which are used in our work.
 For the ordinary Hopf algebra, antipode is an algebra homomorphism from Hopf algebra $H$ to algebra with reversed multiplication $H^{op}$:

 Following \cite{brGeo} we generalize this property for the braided Hopf algebra.

 By complete analogy we may show the same property for the antipode and the coproduct, denoted as,